zhangjuefei/mentat/README.md

 MENTAT
 ==
-A machine learning library build on python, pandas and numpy
+A machine learning library build on python, numpy and pandas.
 </br>

 ```python